friedbunny/konbini/README.md

 # konbini

 A list of convenience stores in Japan that includes geographic coordinates, for use in mapping and data science.
+This data is from early 2013.

 ## use